corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-running.md

 2. Compile your code into a Java application by running the `deployNodes` Gradle task:

-* Unix/Mac OSX: `./gradlew clean deployNodes`
+* Unix/Mac OSX: `./gradlew clean deployNodes`.
-* Windows: `gradlew.bat clean deployNodes`
+* Windows: `gradlew.bat clean deployNodes`.

 This builds three nodes with the CorDapp installed on them.

-3. When the build finishes, go to the `workflows-java/build/nodes` or `workflows-kotlin/build/nodes` folder.
+3. When the build finishes, go to the `build/nodes` folder.

-You will see the following output:
+You will see:

 * A folder for each generated node
-* A `runnodes` shell script for running all the nodes simultaneously on OSX
+* A `runnodes` shell script for running all the nodes simultaneously on MacOS.
-* A `runnodes.bat` batch file for running all the nodes simultaneously on Windows
+* A `runnodes.bat` batch file for running all the nodes simultaneously on Windows.

 {{< note >}}